xitop/edzed/docs/sblocks.rst

 **Dynamic updates**

-A :class:`edzed.TimeDate` block can be reconfigured during a simulation by a ``'reconfig'`` event with event data containing items ``'times'``, ``'dates'`` and ``'weekdays'`` with exactly the same format, meaning and default values as the block's arguments with the same name.
+A :class:`TimeDate` block can be reconfigured during a simulation by a ``'reconfig'`` event with event data containing items ``'times'``, ``'dates'`` and ``'weekdays'`` with exactly the same format, meaning and default values as the block's arguments with the same name.
 The *utc* value is fixed and cannot be changed.

-The mentioned three values (processed by :meth:`edzed.TimeDate.parse`) form the internal state.
+The mentioned three values (processed by :meth:`TimeDate.parse`) form the internal state.
 They can be retrieved with :meth:`TimeDate.get_state`.

 Upon receipt of a ``'reconfig'`` event, the block discards the old settings